ghi-electronics/Docs/tinyclr/intro.md

 ### TinyCLR Computer Setup
 To set up your computer to use TinyCLR OS:
-1. If you don't already have Visual Studio 2017, download and install the freely available [Visual Studio Community 2017](https://www.visualstudio.com/downloads/).
+1. If you don't already have Visual Studio 2017, download and install the free version here:  [Visual Studio Community 2017](https://www.visualstudio.com/downloads/).
 2. Make sure to select the `.NET desktop development` workload when installing Visual Studio.
 3. Download and install the newest [TinyCLR OS Visual Studio extension](downloads.md#visual-studio-project-system).
 4. Connect your device to your PC using a USB cable.
 Don't have a TinyCLR OS device yet?
 There are many supported [boards](boards/intro.md).